-The continuation of sufficient and reliable high cost universal service support is one of the most crucial issues facing small, rural ILECs.
-The outcome of this proceeding will in large part determine the future financial viability of these companies, which have long been the carriers of last resort - - the standard bearers of universal service - - in every corner of our nation.
+The continuation of sufficient, fair, and reliable high cost universal service support is one of the most critical issues facing small, rural ILECs.
+The rules adopted in this proceeding will in large part determine the future financial viability of these companies, which have long been the carriers of last resort - the standard bearers of universal service - in every corner of our nation.

-If small, rural ILECs are put at risk, the long-standing public policy of universal service at affordable rates will be put at equal risk.
-This country would never have had - and will not have in the future - - true universal service without the tireless efforts of those dedicated ILECs that serve insular, rural and suburban America.
+If these ILECs are put at risk, the long-standing public policy of universal service at affordable rates will be put at equal risk.
+This country would never have had - and will not have in the future - true universal service without the tireless efforts of those dedicated ILECs that serve insular, rural and suburban America.

-In any reasoned deliberation on high cost universal support issues, the Commission must give its utmost attention to the unbroken and unbreakable link between USF and small, rural ILECs.
+In any reasoned deliberation on high cost universal support mechanisms, the Commission must recognize and preserve the unbroken and unbreakable link between USF and rural ILECs.
 Any policy that weakens that link will weaken the Commission's commitment to universal service.
-Thus, any high-cost universal support mechanisms or definitions that threaten the only real providers of universal service - - the ILECs - - cannot possibly be in the public interest.
+Thus, any high-cost universal support procedures, mechanisms or definitions that threaten the only real providers of universal service - the ILECs - cannot possibly be in the public interest.

 We have had universal service in this country for decades.
 The ILECs have been, and continue to be, the responsible parties for providing quality telephone service to every home and business in their service areas.
-Long standing Commission policies have appropriately recognized and affirmed the ILECs' crucial role in this effort.
+Long standing Commission policies have appropriately recognized and affirmed the ILECs' unique role in this effort.